If you would like assistance applying for the F-4 visa, we kindly request that you first join as a member.

-- Usually available immediately at a district office near the immigration office.
+- Usually available immediately at a Jumin Center (주민센터 - community center).

-- Can be picked up just prior to going to the immigration office
+- Can be picked up just before going to the immigration office.

-- If you will obtain on your own -- you will need your Korean Name and your Adoption Agency address.
-The clerk will have to look up your family registry in this manner.
-If you know the Korean ID number which was assigned to you prior to your adoption, this may also be used.
+- If you obtain on your own, you will need to know your Korean name and your adoption agency address.
+The clerk will have to look up your family registry in this way.
+If you know the Korean ID number assigned to you prior to your adoption, this may also be used.